All applicants applying for registration with the College must successfully complete the Jurisprudence Examination.

 Application Procedure ▶ ▼

 The College contracted with Yardstick to administer the Jurisprudence Examination.
 Please follow the procedures below to apply to write the Jurisprudence Examination:

-- Click on the ‘products’ tab and purchase the Jurisprudence Examination.
+Click on the ‘products’ tab and purchase the Jurisprudence Examination.
 Purchases are made online using a credit card only (no other form of payment is accepted).
 A Purchase Receipt Email is sent right after the exam is purchased.
 A Booking Instructions email will be sent to you with information of the steps to book an online session and support information for Remote Proctoring from ProctorU.

 Examination Resources ▶ ▼